ORCID: 0000-0002-3445-6861

 -

-Applied linguistic approaches to experiences of illness, health and wellbeing
+Applied linguistic approaches to experiences of illness, health and wellbeing, especially cancer, mental illness, COPD, and vaccination

 -